danieldickison/cesarchavezgreenway/_includes/donation.markdown

   ></givebutter-button>
 </div>

 Donations are tax deductible.
-Check out our [campaign page on Givebutter][give] for more info on our fundraising.
+Check out our [campaign page on Givebutter][give] for more info on our fundraising or to use Apple Pay.